Andreas-Earsadn/Doctor_Appointment_App/README.md

 # Penjadwalan Konsultasi - Doctor Appointment App

-This is UI model of the Online Doctor Appointment booking App.
-It is connected to firebase for authentication and data storage.
+Doctor Appointment App is a mobile application based on Android that developed for managing appointment-booking and hospital queue.
+It is designed using Flutter framework and Dart.
+It is developed using Object-Oriented Software Engineering (OOSE)  technique.

 <p align="center">
 <a href=""><img src=""/></a>